VEinteligente/VESinFiltro/_noticias/2021-02-03_Instagram_phishing.md

 While researching this case we found the probable origin of the source code in a Turkish hacker forum, the description of the PHP documents and user comments match the phishing sites found, the username also matches an attribution comment in the HTML code.

+All the domains and servers above have already been reported in order to prevent more users from being victims of this phishing campaign.

 # Recommendations
 For the users who want to visit any website with sensitive information, we recommend taking these basic security measures: